-- Competence in the management of patients presenting with a range of symptoms and elective and emergency conditions as specified in the core syllabus for surgery. - Competence in the management of patients presenting with an additional range of elective and emergency conditions, as specified by the Oral and Maxillofacial Surgery specialty component of the early years syllabus. - Professional competences as specified in the syllabus and derived from Good Medical Practice documents of General Medical Council of the UK
+- Competence in the management of patients presenting with a range of symptoms and elective and emergency conditions as specified in the core syllabus for surgery. - Competence in the management of patients presenting with an additional range of elective and emergency conditions, as specified by the Otolaryngology specialty specific component of the early years syllabus. - Professional competences as specified in the syllabus and derived from Good Medical Practice documents of General Medical Council of the UK

-By the end of CT2, trainees, including those following an academic pathway, will have acquired to the defined level:
+By the end of CT2, trainees, (including those following an academic pathway), will have acquired to the defined level:

-- · Generic skills to allow team working, and management of oral and maxillofacial patients - perform as a member of the team caring for surgical patients - receive patients as emergencies and review patients in clinics and initiate management and diagnostic processes based on a reasonable differential diagnosis - manage the perioperative care of their patients and recognise common complications and either be able to deal with them or know to whom to refer - be safe and useful assistant in the operating room - perform some simple procedures under minimal supervision and perform more complex procedures under direct supervision
+- Generic skills to allow team working and management of Otolaryngological patients - The ability to perform as a member of the team caring for surgical patients - The ability to receive patients as emergencies and review patients in clinics and initiate management and diagnostic processes based on a reasonable differential diagnosis - The ability to manage the perioperative care of their patients and recognise common complications and either be able to deal with them or know to whom to refer - To be a safe and useful assistant in the operating room - To perform some simple procedures under minimal supervision and perform more complex procedures under direct supervision